narmeshnigam/karyalaywebsite/DEPLOYMENT_INDEX.md

 # Deployment Documentation Index

-This document provides a comprehensive index of all deployment-related documentation for the Karyalay Portal System.
+This document provides a comprehensive index of all deployment-related documentation for the SellerPortal System.

 ## Quick Navigation